sourcemeta/awesome-jsonschema/README.md

 ## Vocabularies

+- [Accessing Data Stored in JSON](https://json-everything.net/json-schema/#a-vocabulary-for-accessing-data-stored-in-json?utm_source=awesome-jsonschema) - A vocabulary defining keywords that can be used to reference values stored in the instance data, the schema data and external JSON data where the dereferenced values serve as input for keywords in a derived subschema.
 - [Hyper-Schema 2019-09](https://json-schema.org/draft/2019-09/vocab/hyper-schema?utm_source=awesome-jsonschema) - Keywords to annotate JSON documents with hyperlinks.
 These hyperlinks include attributes describing how to manipulate and interact with remote resources through hypermedia environments such as HTTP, as well as determining whether the link is usable based on the instance value.
 - [JSON Schema 2020-12 Applicator](https://json-schema.org/draft/2020-12/vocab/applicator?utm_source=awesome-jsonschema) - Applicator keywords that are recommended for use as the basis of other vocabularies.
 - [JSON Schema 2020-12 Content](https://json-schema.org/draft/2020-12/vocab/content?utm_source=awesome-jsonschema) - Annotations keywords that indicate that an instance contains non-JSON data encoded in a JSON string.